diffblue/cbmc/doc/cprover-manual/installation.md

 We provide a graphical user interface to CBMC which is realized as a plugin to the Eclipse framework.
 Eclipse is available at http://www.eclipse.org.
-We do not provide installation instructions for Eclipse (basically, you only have to download the current version and extract the files to your hard-disk) and assume that you have already installed the current version.
+Installation is very simple.
+Just download the latest version and extract the files.

 Important note for Windows users: Visual Studio's `cl.exe` relies on a complex set of environment variables to identify the target architecture